PrincetonUniversity/lucid/readme.md

 ### Short instructions

 Make sure you have virtualbox and vagrant installed and room for a vm that uses 2 cores, 4GB of ram, and 10GB of disk space.
 Run ``./vm_setup.sh; ./vm_reproduce.sh`` to setup a VM and compile the 10 benchmark programs from Figure 8 of the Lucid paper.
-This will take about 1.5 hours overall.
-When complete, the script will print out statistics about lines of code for the benchmark applications.
+This will take about 1.5 hours.
+When complete, the script will measure and report line of code statistics for the benchmark applications.

 ### Longer instructions